 This will have a negative effect on the roots’ dynamic with the soil, and the growth of your sunflower will not be that successful.

 You do not want to waste all of your hard work growing your sunflower just to drown it in water.

 Overall, when it comes to watering your sunflower try to go with the weather and be as flexible as possible.
 For instance, if the weather forecast tells you that it is going to rain then wait and see what happens before prematurely giving Mother Nature a helping hand.

 You could end up overwatering your sunflower, and although this is not impossible to recover from, it can be quite tricky.
 If you notice that your sunflower stem is browning then this is a sign that it is weakening, so it has been overwatered.

 You can try and remedy this by letting your sunflower dry out – hopefully, you will have some sunshine that will let you do this properly.

 Also, when it comes to watering your sunflower it is all about your judgement – so if you can tell that the soil looks damp or moist then do not add more water.

-If your soil is looking quite dry then this is the prime time to get the hose on your sunflower – although, do not use the hose to water the sunflower head unless it is on a sprinkler setting.
-This will be far too powerful for your sunflower plant, and could end up damaging the sunflower head and its pollen supply.
+If your soil is looking quite dry then this is the prime time to get the hose on your sunflower – although, do not use the hose to water the sunflower head unless it is on sprinkler settings.
+This will be far too powerful for your sunflower plant and could end up damaging the sunflower head and its pollen supply.